jadonk/beagle-tester/README.md

 1. Connect microHDMI on _DUT_ to _TV_
 2. Connect Ethernet on _DUT_ to _router_
-3. (optional) connect a wire from TP4 to ground to enable EEPROM writing of board revision and serial number
+3. Connect a wire from TP4 to ground to enable EEPROM writing of board revision and serial number
 4. Connect _DUT_ to _power_
 5. Wait for the BeagleBoard.org desktop to show (should be under 2 minutes)
 6. Connect _scanner_
 7. Wait for the CISPR test animation and audio playback (should be under 15 seconds) ![CISPR image][cispr]
 8. Connect USB client port on _DUT_ to _host_
-9. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if step 3 completed and other tests pass)
+9. Scan the 16 character barcode
 10. Pass or fail will be indicated by a respectively green or red box on the _TV_
 11. Disconnect _scanner_
 12. Disconnect _host_